BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 for one of the exercises (Faded example, Parson's problem, labeling diagram) on their concept map?

+**TODO**: Add homework here.
+Perhaps being prepared to create learning objectives from one of their own classes

 **Feedback** Doing one-up-down?
 Have Google form for anonymous feedback.

 ***